What To Know Before Renting an RV

 Further, it’s important to note that most renters will supply you with RV toilet paper, paper towels, dishware, and silverware.
 But you’re usually on your own for things like towels, water, and food.

-Some other items you might want to consider are fire starters and fire wood (usually you can pick it up there), smores ingredients, sun screen, bug spray, and clothes for multiple occasions.
+Some other items you might want to consider are fire starters and firewood (usually you can pick it up there), smores ingredients, sunscreen, bug spray, and clothes for multiple occasions.
 An extra blanket or two can’t hurt, either.

 FAQs